-You could use a spray skirt however, it will take you a while to get used to it.
+You could use a spray skirt; however, it will take you a while to get used to it.
 In the event of a capsize, a spray skirt can feel like a death trap.

-Canoe Vs. Kayak: And the Winner Is…
+Canoe vs. Kayak: And the Winner Is…

-If you want something to take out in calm waters, that is stable and will keep you dry throughout your journey, choose a canoe.
+If you want something to take out in calm waters that is stable and will keep you dry throughout your journey, choose a canoe.
 A canoe is also optimal for bringing someone along and setting up a nice picnic.
 Sounds nice, right?

-Remember, that it is more difficult to transport a canoe, both in and out of water.
+Remember that it is more difficult to transport a canoe, both in and out of water.
 However, the storage space and stability provided are optimal.

 My Final Thoughts

-At first glance, they may appear the same, but they could not be any more different.
+When it comes to canoe vs. kayak, at first glance, they may appear the same, but they could not be any more different.
 Whether you settle on a kayak or canoe, I would advise you to first heavily consider their downsides.

 In my opinion, it is within their cons that you will likely find out which one works best for you.